 Saratoga Connection: Schenectadian Pizzolo, who you have to wait until nearly the final scene in the Season 3 finale to see, got her start in showbiz performing at the Saratoga Performing Arts Center, among other local arts venues.

-The Marvelous Mrs. Maisel (Amazon Prime Video) – This is must-watch streaming TV.
-The third season just dropped on December 6, and it’s more of the same hilarity that viewers were introduced to in Seasons 1-2.
+The Marvelous Mrs. Maisel (Amazon Prime Video) – This is must-watch streaming TV, and there are three amazing seasons to binge.
 Following the glorious life and times of Miriam “Midge” Maisel, a Jewish housewife, who takes up standup comedy after her husband leaves her, Mrs. Maisel is a joy from start to finish.
-You could watch a single episode of Season 1 on every night of Hanukkah (it’s eight episodes long).
-Or you could just binge the entire damned thing in a single night.
+You could watch one a day to keep the suspense building—or just binge the entire damned thing in a single night.
 It won’t be the first time.

 Saratoga Connection: The fellow who plays Maisel’s ex-husband, Joel, is none other than Skidmore grad Michael Zegen.
 A friend’s mother told me all about him at a recent Passover seder.
 He sounds like a real mensch.

 The Walking Dead (AMC) – This might be one you want to watch late-night, long after you’ve put your tots to sleep.
 (Or, because of the subject matter, that you just want to avoid altogether.)
-You’re probably not going to be able to binge ten seasons of this zombie apocalypse smash-hit over the course of the COVID-19 outbreak, but let me tell you: The first few seasons rush by quickly, because they’re gripping, thrilling and full of gore that you might be embarrassed watching in front of grandma (I’d suggest finding a cozy spot in your finished basement or watching under the covers in your bedroom).
+You’re probably not going to be able to binge ten seasons of this zombie apocalypse smash-hit over the course of the COVID-19 outbreak, but let me tell you: The first few seasons rush by quickly, because they’re gripping, thrilling and full of gore that you might be embarrassed you enjoy as much as you do.
 Look out for Jon Bernthal, a one-time Skidmore student, who plays the loud, brash adulterer cop, Shane Walsh.